-Land use designations for Discovery Bay are shown on Figure LU-1, General Plan Land Use Map, and are defined in the Land Use Element.
-Discovery Bay has been planned to maintain the existing pattern of residential land uses along the canals with pockets of commercial and office uses.
-While the former Cecchini property is designated Agricultural Lands, it is inside the ULL and may be redesignated to allow urban uses in the future.
-The area designated Mixed-Use at Discovery Bay Boulevard above Sand Point Road is intended to facilitate the creation of a town center and encourage the development of a variety of uses that would complement and catalyze further utilization of existing commercial and office areas.
+Land use designations for Discovery Bay are shown on Figure LU-1, General Plan Land Use Map, and defined in Table LU-1 in the Land Use Element.
+Discovery Bay has been planned to maintain the existing pattern of residential land uses along the bays, with pockets of commercial uses along Discovery Bay Boulevard and Highway 4.
+While the former Cecchini property is designated Agricultural Lands, it is inside the County's Urban Limit Line (ULL) and may be redesignated to allow urban uses in the future.
+The area designated Mixed-Use Community-Specific Density at Discovery Bay Boulevard above Sand Point Road/Willow Lake Road is intended to facilitate creation of a town center and encourage development of a variety of uses that would complement and energize existing commercial areas.